codeskyblue/gobuild/README.md

 *Thanks very much for you guys stars which encourage me to rewrite this website to gobuild2.
 Thanks very much.
 Thanks open source.*

-Go build + pacakge + distributions
+Go build + package + distributions

 There are a lot of golang open souce project, sometime we want to share code, sometimes we want to share binary file to friends.
 But few website offers golang binary shares.
 So I created one.